Ginger Shortbread with Molasses

 ― Antoine de Saint-Exupéry, The Little Prince

-Not that a cookie can’t really teach life’s great moral lessons, but I do believe that simplicity is key to the true substance of the holidays.
+Not that a cookie can’t really teach life’s great moral lessons, but we do believe that simplicity is key to the true substance of the holidays.

 Ditto for cookies.

-As with any shortbread cookie, I prefer to use my hands to pull the dough together after the butter has been cut in.
+As with any shortbread cookie, we prefer to use our hands to pull the dough together after the butter has been cut in.
 That way the dough doesn’t get over mixed.

 - 2 cups flour